nd-jeong/Digital-Penny-Pincher/README.md

 | Capitalize | This will capitalize the first letter in a string of text |

 ## Additional Libraries
- Use this section to list all supporting libraries and thier role in the project.

- #### SAMPLE.....
 | Library | What it Does |
 | --- | :---: |
 | Twilio | API used to send out text messages |